lealceldeiro/gems/BuildingMicroservices/README.md

 ### The Technical Boundary

 Making decisions to model service boundaries along technical seams isn’t always wrong.
 However, it should be the secondary driver for finding these seams, not the primary one.

+### Integration

+Getting integration right may be the single most important aspect of the technology associated with microservices.
+When it's well done the microservices retain their autonomy, allowing us to change and release them independent of the whole.